plan44/plan44-feed/kksdcm-config/README.md

 ```

 - **Note:** there might be a lot of warnings, because sparsely installing packages does not satisfy all possible interdependencies (but should satisfy those that are relevant for building the p44 target)
+- **Note:** this takes a long time because `./scripts/feeds install` can only install one package at a time, and is quite slow

 or just install all packages (**warning: many! **) from all feeds: